nightroman/PowerShellTraps/Basic/ThrowTerminatingError/Catch-is-not-called/README.md

 ### ThrowTerminatingError does not trigger the immediate catch

 `$PSCmdlet.ThrowTerminatingError()` may have some advantages over `throw`.
-But it has an issue: if it is called from a `try` block then its `catch` is not called, at least in v5.
-The `catch` block is called in v2.
+But it has an issue: if it is called from a `try` block directly, i.e. not from another command in it, then the `catch` is not called, at least in v5.
 The `finally` block is still called.
+Note that the `catch` is called in v2.

 `Write-Error -ErrorAction Stop` may be used as a workaround.